 As you can see, there are many options for the type of cushioning material to choose from, and what you need will vary based on the products your small business ships.
 Regardless of what you go with, it’s vital that you have cushioning material of some kind, so the package doesn’t arrive damaged.

 A card within your package is a great way to tell your customer more about your company, offer deals, showcase other products, and communicate your gratitude.
-To boost the presentation, adding a wafer seal can make a striking impact.
+To boost the presentation, adding a wafer seal to your shipping supplies for small business list can make a striking impact.
 This addition will not only add visual interest, but it will also keep important information or subscription boxes unscathed.

-The next essential shipping item every small business needs is proper packaging tape to seal the boxes.
+Other essential shipping materials for small business include proper packaging tape to seal the boxes.
 An easy mistake to make would be to use regular masking tape when you are packaging an item, but that will not be as durable as it needs to be.
 Packaging tape seals boxes well yet is also easy for the consumer to cut through or remove.
+Just getting started and don’t have a label printer?
+Print your own shipping labels with our ½ sheet printable labels.

 No package can be shipped without labels, and keeping them accessible can save you a lot of headaches when packing time comes.
 By having an address label that sticks right on your package, so you can easily sort through the different packages and make sure they arrive at the right destination on time.